Mohamed-Mamd0uh/Mohamed-Mamd0uh/README.md

 ## 🚀 About Me

-📱 Flutter Developer متخصص في بناء تطبيقات موبايل احترافية وقابلة للتوسع
+Flutter Developer specialized in building scalable and production-ready mobile applications.
-🏗 أطبق Clean Architecture و MVVM في المشاريع الإنتاجية
+Strong experience with Clean Architecture and MVVM.
-🔥 خبرة قوية في إدارة الحالة باستخدام BloC, Cubit, Provider, GetX
+Skilled in state management using BLoC, Cubit, Provider, and GetX.
-☁️ خبرة متقدمة في تكامل Firebase (Auth, Firestore, Storage, Notifications)
+Experienced in Firebase integration (Authentication, Firestore, Storage, Cloud Messaging).
-⚡ أهتم بالأداء، تنظيم الكود، وتجربة المستخدم
+Focused on performance optimization, maintainable code, and delivering high-quality user experiences.
 ---

 ## 🛠 Tech Stack